Use These 6 Garden Herbs to Make Your Home Look and Feel Better Instantly

 I don’t know if you’ve noticed, but a lot of baby products are lavender scented.
 It’s no secret that babies get fussy at bedtime, and will typically try to fight their sleep.
 That’s why you see so many baby soaps and lotions infused with lavender.
 The calming properties help calm and soothe the baby at bedtime

 The inhalation of the scent of lavender alone is soothing.
 You can take lavender leaves and put them in your pillowcases or even under your fitted sheets.
 Doing so relaxes the body and calms the nerves, which in turn, leads to a restful night of sleep.
-Another helpful hint: if sleeping is a problem, try a soft sateen sheet set paired with aromatherapy.

 When I think of chamomile, the first thing that pops in my head is Peter Rabbit.
 Peter’s mother would always give him chamomile tea right before bed to get him calm and relaxed...if you ask me, I’d say she’s on to something.